Header Banner

 It's easier to make the cuts when the piece of wood is still attached with a longer log.

-Step 3: Put Kindling in the Cuts
+Put Kindling in the Cuts

 Use paper and sticks as fuel to start the fire.

 Just updated your iPhone?
-You'll find new emoji, enhanced security, podcast transcripts, Apple Cash virtual numbers, and other useful features.
-There are even new additions hidden within Safari.
-Find out what's new and changed on your iPhone with the iOS 17.4 update.
+You'll find updated Apple Intelligence capabilities, new wallpapers, and enhancements to Calculator, PDF cropping, and Live Voicemail, among other useful features.
+Find out what's new and changed on your iPhone with the iOS 18.3 update.